Gabor Boritt

 Gabor S. Boritt (born 1940 in Budapest, Hungary) is an American historian.
 He was the Robert Fluhrer Professor of Civil War Studies and Director of the Civil War Institute at Gettysburg College.
 Born and raised in Hungary, he participated as a teenager in the Hungarian Revolution of 1956 against the Soviet Union before escaping to America, where he received his higher education and became a scholar of Abraham Lincoln and the American Civil War.
-He is the author, co-author, or editor of 16 books about Lincoln or the War.
+He is the author, co-author, or editor of 16 books about Lincoln or the Civil War.
 Boritt received the National Humanities Medal in 2008 from President George W. Bush.

 Early life

 Boritt was born to a Jewish family in Budapest, Hungary at the start of World War II.
 The Nazis forced his family to live in a single room in a hospital on the ghetto's edge, where he played on bloodstained floors.
 As his father helped lead resistance against the Nazis, his grandfather's family was deported from the countryside and murdered in Auschwitz.
 By the end of the war, Budapest was in ruins and Hungary in Stalin's grip.
 In the years that followed, Boritt's mother died, his father and brother were imprisoned, and he was sent to an orphanage.
 In 1956 sixteen-year-old Boritt joined the 1956 Hungarian Revolution.
 He remembers the initial euphoria: "We thought it was a whole new world.
 Anything was possible."
 Days later, 3,000 Soviet tanks crushed those possibilities, and Boritt and his sister Judith headed for the Austrian border.
-In darkness, they hiked through wooded hills before coming to a no-man's-land guarded by watchtowers with machine guns.
+In darkness, they hiked through wooded hills before coming to a no man's land guarded by men in watchtowers with machine guns.
 Freedom lay on the other side.
 Together, they started running.